 Jury deliberating in trial for Cleveland dance teacher accused of sexually assaulting former students

-CLEVELAND, Ohio (WOIO) - The jury started deliberating Tuesday morning in the trial for a dance instructor accused of sexually assaulting more than a half-dozen of his former students.
+CLEVELAND, Ohio (WOIO) - The jury resumed deliberations Thursday morning in the trial for a dance instructor accused of sexually assaulting more than a half-dozen of his former students.

-The trial began Monday in front of Cuyahoga County Court of Common Pleas Judge Kevin Kelley.
+The trial began Monday, May 15 in front of Cuyahoga County Court of Common Pleas Judge Kevin Kelley and the jury started deliberating Tuesday, May 23.

 Terence Greene, 57, was a former teacher at the Cleveland School of Arts near Stearns Road and Carnegie Avenue in Cleveland for 19 years.